waleedmebane/allsembly-prototype/about_license.md

 note that the software's license is LGPL verion 3 only (not "or later versions") plus the additional terms.

+A static linking exception has already been added.
+The discussion about that, below, is retained for context.

 # Trademark

 Making "Allsembly" a trademark is not intended to prevent the use of the